IzzleNizzle/Scratch-Bootstrap/README.md

 # Scratch-BootstrapTimer
-A scratch Bootstrap set up to get you started quickly.
+A scratch Bootstrap set-up to get you started quickly.